These Baby Cereal Muffins are super easy 1- bowl, soft banana muffins with baby cereal.

 When the wet ingredients are well mixed, stir in the dry ingredients: flour, baby infant cereals, baking powder, and baking soda.

-Preheat oven to 350°F (180°C).
-Line two 12-hole mini muffin pans with coconut oil or use oiled paper muffins cups.
+Preheat the oven to 350°F (180°C).
+Line two 12-hole mini muffin pans with coconut oil or use oiled paper muffin cups.

 Fill each muffin hole with about two tablespoons of baby muffin batter